Health and Wellbeing Global Challenge

 The majority of the world’s pathogenic bacteria have now developed some level of resistance to antibiotics used to treat them and medical professionals are at the stage of using last resort drugs.
 Integrated intervention approaches including developing new treatments, targeted drug delivery; rapid diagnostics, environmental decontamination strategies combined with better understanding of the human and social dimensions of the AMR problem are desperately needed.

 The focus of our network is to improve the understanding of AMR across the University and beyond, and to identify opportunities and facilitate interdisciplinary research projects to help tackle this global health threat.
 Our network is trying to understand and explore mitigation strategies that relate to how the environment and human behaviour in community and healthcare settings enables the spread of resistance genes and the acquisition and transmission of antimicrobial resistant infectious agents.

-In our diagnostics research we have used computerised instruments developed for screening and memory clinic assessment to aid early diagnostics and assessment of lifestyle and other treatments.
+Our dementia research has three key areas –diagnostics, interventions and design.
+In our diagnostics research we have developed new tests and software for screening and computerised tests which are used in memory clinic assessments to aid early diagnostics and assessment of lifestyle and other treatments.

 Our intervention research includes analyses of lifestyle interventions to reduce dementia risk and symptoms, such as diet, exercise and reduction of sedentary behaviours, as well as regenerative medicine approaches, including stem cell therapies.